keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Kalivny Arc Overview.md

 goblins have been roped into worshipping the "Mask-Wearer".
 Causing trouble around

-a cult of "Iodrosni" has formed on the island the leader is a warlock of the Feyblood weapon he has, - the dagger. working to convince others to directly worship Iodrosni to grow her own power.
+A cult of goblins is beginning to form on the island the leader is a Feyblood weapon - the dagger.
+It is using the goblins to gain a human host, so it can take that host over and begin to control the island.
+The dagger wants to control the island

 His name is **[[Marckus Westmeister]]**, a teenager from Helena that was exploring in the woods when he found something thought to be lost and forgotten - a Feyblood weapon.